ORCA MARINE LEISURE LIMITED

-In this statement “the Company”, “we” or “us” refers to each of Orca Marine Leisure Limited and its subsidiary companies Argo Nautical Limited, Princess International Yacht Sales and Service SL and Princess Motor Yacht Sales GmbH.
+In this statement “the Company”, “we” or “us” refers to each of Orca Marine Leisure Group Limited and its subsidiary companies Orca Marine Leisure Limited, Argo Nautical Limited, Argo Nautical Yachting S.L.U., Argo Nautical GmbH, and Williams Balear S.L.U.

 In accordance with the Modern Slavery Act 2015 (“MSA”), this statement provides the steps that the Company takes to prevent slavery and human trafficking occurring in our business and supply chains.

 The Company respects all people and is committed to equal treatment.
 We endeavour to ensure that no slavery or human trafficking takes place within our business or supply chains, and will take immediate steps to deal with any organisations or individuals found to be involved in such practices so that our standards and values are maintained.
 This policy reflects our commitment to act ethically and with integrity in our business relationships.

 The Company operates as a motor yacht distributor for Princess and Chris Craft in the UK and has outlets in Europe.
 The principal activities of the Company are the sale, distribution and servicing of new and used motor yachts and luxury power boats, and brokerage and charter services for used motor yachts and luxury power boats.

 The Company is committed to taking reasonable steps to help address the risk of modern slavery or human trafficking occurring in our supply chains or in any part of our business, recognising that this is an ongoing challenge.
 In order to safeguard against this risk the Company ensures that:

 our management, staff and contractors are advised about the Company’s policy on the MSA;

 on induction, staff are vetted to ensure that they have the right to work in the UK and the Company requires that contractors also carry out such checks;